RegulatoryGenomicsGroup/chicdiff/README.md

 - The Chicdiff R package
 - The ChicdiffData R data package with small example Promoter Capture HiC datasets
-- The ChicdiffTools folder currently only contains a wrapper script runChicdiff.R for running Chicdiff from the command line

 Please refer to the Chicdiff R package vignette for more information.

 *Installation instructions*